herboratory/Basil/README.md

 - **Multi-format schema builder**
 - **Instant conversion** between formats
 - **Live preview & editable content**
+- **Serverless schema sharing** (Encode schemas directly in URLs)
 - **Guest / Pro access model**
 - **Runs entirely in the browser**
 - **No data lock-in**

+---

+## 🔗 Serverless Sharing & Collaboration

+Bassanite allows you to share complex schemas instantly without storing them in a database.
+When you click "Share", your entire schema is encoded directly into the URL anchor (`#share=...`).

+- **Zero Server Storage**: Shared data stays in the URL and never touches our servers.
+- **Cross-Tier Collaboration**: A Pro user can build a complex Zod or Prisma schema, generate a link, and a Free tier user can still open it to view the structure and test it in the Content Editor.

 ---